Exploring the only coastal Mayan ruins in Mexico and the new age paradise of Tulum

 Tulum remains popular because of its elegant setting on sheer limestone cliffs above the turquoise splendour of the crashing Caribbean, the only Mayan city built on the coast.

-I had high expectations of Tulum.
+We had high expectations of Tulum.
 It has a reputation as a new age, yoga town and so I expected a lot of cute and interesting shops and places to eat.
 Sadly, I didn’t find much evidence of cuteness around the town.
 Most of the shops we found were on the main street through the town and were mainly gift shops.
 Tulum has a very different feel to the town of Playa Del Carmen, a little further north – which is very commercialized and more of a party town.
 This place is less developed and has a more laid back feel to it.
 I expect there some hidden gems to discover around the town but we didn’t have time to wander the streets and find them.
 The town centre itself is a little way inland so it is a bit of trek to find a beach.
 One of the few things I did enjoy was the murals that decorate the walls of buildings around the town.
-Overall, I was disappointed with Tulum.
+Overall, we were disappointed with Tulum.

 Places to eat – for vegans